Town and gown: Anatomy of an adversarial relationship

 The initial relationship between the medieval universities and the host town was adversarial for various reasons, and over time, the universities' growing autonomy and independence from local control led to increasing tensions with host towns.
 Also, the steady encroachment of universities upon neighbouring areas created a point of contention between town and gown (continuing to the present).

-The medieval universities formed as guilds of masters (teachers) or students on the model established by the crafts guilds.
+The medieval universities formed as guilds of masters (teachers) or scholastic guilds of students on the model established by the crafts guilds.
 Once the scholars were able to receive a charter, they would begin negotiations with municipal authorities to secure fair rents for lecture halls and other concessions.
 Because they had no investment in a physical campus, they could threaten to migrate to another town if their demands were not met.
 This was not an empty threat.
 The scholars at the University of Lisbon in Portugal migrated to Coimbra, and then later back to Lisbon in the 14th century.
 Scholars would also go on strike, leave the host city, and not return for years.
 This happened at the University of Paris after a riot in 1229 (started by the students).
 The university did not return to Paris for two years.

 Many university students were foreigners with exotic manners and dress who spoke and wrote Latin, the lingua franca of medieval higher education in Western Europe.
 Students often could not speak the local dialect, and most uneducated townspeople spoke no Latin.
 The language barrier and the cultural differences did nothing to improve relations between scholars and townspeople.
 The tenor of town–gown relations became a matter of arrogance on the one hand and resentment on the other.